jcybul/a3-experiment/README.md

 ![c](img/p2.png)

-This is what the stacked area graph looked like.
+-This is what the stacked area graph looked like.
 We selected only two area sections to make the comparison easier, and instructed the user to compare the areas at line “X”.
 The smaller area was always the lighter gray color.
 ![c](img/p3.png)

-This is what the instruction page for the bubble graph looks like.
+-This is what the instruction page for the bubble graph looks like.
 There were only two bubbles displayed and the user was given the correct answer.
 The bubbles are indicated by color where the lighter gray was also the smaller of the two.
 ![c](img/p4.png)
-This is an example of a random bar graph in which a user was supposed to compare B with A.
+-This is an example of a random bar graph in which a user was supposed to compare B with A.
 ![c](img/p5.png)
-This is an example of a random stacked area chart at which the user was supposed to compare the lighter gray section with the darker gray.
+-This is an example of a random stacked area chart at which the user was supposed to compare the lighter gray section with the darker gray.
 ![c](img/p6.png)
-This is an example of a random bubble chart where the user was supposed to compare the smaller bubble with the bigger one.
+-This is an example of a random bubble chart where the user was supposed to compare the smaller bubble with the bigger one.
 ![c](img/correcy_ans.PNG)
 ![c](img/Wrong_answer.png)